My business is Franchises. Ratings. Success stories. Ideas. Work and education

 © Harley Davidson

-The manufacturer of the most famous bikes in the world has held 1st place in the number of “branded” tattoos for decades.
-It all started with Harley announcing impressive discounts on bikes for those who come to buy a motorcycle with a tattoo of their logo.
+The manufacturer of the most famous bikes in the world has been holding the 1st place in terms of the number of "branded" tattoos for decades.
+It all started with the fact that Harley announced impressive discounts on bikes for those who come to buy a motorcycle with a tattoo in the form of their logo.

 Pampers diapers

-Leading chemist-technologist at Procter & Gamble, Victor Mills, who helped his daughter care for her children, had to repeatedly pull out wet diapers from under his own grandchildren, wash and dry them.
-Of course, he didn’t like the process, and he wanted to somehow make his life easier.
-Then the idea of a disposable “diaper” came to mind.
-After several experiments with different materials Mills developed for P&G New Product, which began to be produced under the Pampers trademark, which became a household name.
+Procter & Gamble's lead chemist, Victor Mills, who helped his daughter take care of the children, had to repeatedly pull wet diapers from under his grandchildren, wash and dry them.
+Of course, he did not like the process, and he wanted to somehow make his life easier.
+Then the idea of a disposable "diaper" came to mind.
+After several experiments with different materials Mills designed for P&G New Product, which began to be produced under the Pampers trademark, which has become a household name.

-Not long ago, Seattle’s best, a coffee chain competing with Starbucks, appeared in the United States.
-She began to position herself as a “non-Starbucks”, doing everything in reverse: not the same coffee, not the same furniture, not the same music, not the same atmosphere, not the same service.
-The coffee shop attracted those customers who somehow did not like Starbucks.
+Not so long ago, Seattle’s best, a coffee shop chain competing with Starbucks, appeared in the United States.
+She began to position herself as "not-Starbucks", doing everything in reverse: not this coffee, not this furniture, not this music, not this atmosphere, not this service.
+The coffee shop attracted those customers who did not like Starbucks for some reason.

-And the Starbucks chain did an incredibly simple thing: it simply bought a competitor that was interfering with it.
+And the Starbucks chain did an impossibly simple thing: it just bought a competitor that interfered with it.
 And this is a completely expected move.
-But after the purchase, Starbucks did not close the coffee shops.
-Rather, on the contrary, he began to make everything in it even more different from Starbucks, intensifying the competition between these two brands even more.
+But after buying Starbucks, he did not close coffee shops.
+Rather, on the contrary, he became even stronger to do everything in it not like in Starbucks, intensifying the competition between these two brands even more.

-As a result, people who liked Starbucks would go to Starbucks and take money to its cash register.
-And those who didn’t like this coffee shop went to Seattle’s best - and also took money to the cash register...
+As a result, people who liked Starbucks went to Starbucks and carried money to its cashier.
+And those who did not like this coffee shop went to Seattle's best - and also carried money to the cashier ...
 Starbucks.
-In this way, the company not only coped with the flow of part of its customer audience to a competitor, but also captured an additional audience of Starbucks haters that it would never have received otherwise.
+Thus, the company not only coped with the flow of part of its client audience to a competitor, but also captured an additional audience of Starbucks haters that it would never have received otherwise.

-Effectively functioning enterprises increasingly use the so-called marketing concepts, marketing philosophy, marketing system, and marketing thinking.
-Thus, the fundamental principles of marketing are implemented.
+Efficiently functioning enterprises increasingly use the so-called marketing concepts, marketing philosophy, marketing system, marketing thinking.
+Thus, the fundamental foundations of marketing are realized.

 Translated from English the word " market" means market.
-Term "tarketing" can be translated as “activities in the market.”
+Term "targeting" can be translated as "activity in the field of the market."

-There are many scientific definitions of marketing, their abundance due to several reasons.
-One of them is differences in the approaches to marketing themselves (Appendix 1).
+There are many scientific definitions of marketing, and their abundance is due to several reasons.
+One of them is the differences in the very approaches to marketing (Appendix 1).
 So, on the one hand, it is considered as a management concept (“way of thinking”), a kind of “philosophy” of entrepreneurship.
-This approach is based on the following basic principles: systematization in understanding the market and its elements; unconditional priority of the buyer’s interests; flexible adaptability to market requirements and active influence on it, etc.
+This approach is based on the following basic principles: systematization in understanding the market and its elements; unconditional priority of the interests of the buyer; flexible adaptability to market requirements and active influence on it, etc.

-Another common approach to marketing is to describe it as a “course of action”, i.e. as a system of practical techniques and measures aimed at achieving success in the market.
+Another common approach to marketing is to describe it as a "mode of action", i.e. as a system of practices and measures aimed at achieving success in the market.

 In addition, marketing can be considered as a field of human knowledge, a science with a specific subject of research, an academic discipline, a field economic activity, specific function of the enterprise, etc.